You've got to see it to believe it!

 Over time we developed a little show, each bird showing off their special skills, sometimes in groups or singly.

-Princess blossomed she loved to dress up, she wanted to be in almost each act.
+Princess blossomed: she loved to dress up, she wanted to be in almost every act.
 She really enjoyed the merry-go-round.

-She was a Lieutenant in the army, putting the troupes through the assault course with her Sargent.
-Her Sargent and her would enjoy a drink in the mess together.
+She was a lieutenant in the army, putting the troupes through the assault course with her sergeant.
+Princess and her sergeant would enjoy a drink in the mess together.

 Her floral art items were a picture.

-Her modeling career was one of her highlights because she loved to show off her fluffy shoulders that we would colour blue and she would sit happily getting her nails painted, ( we never told her the varnish was actually made for dogs) she had some very special gowns she loved, and wouldn’t share them with any of the other models.
+Her modelling career was one of her highlights because she loved to show off her fluffy shoulders that we would colour blue and she would sit happily whilst her nails were painted, (we never told her the varnish was actually made for dogs).
+She had some very special gowns which she loved, and wouldn’t share them with any of the other models.

-All the team that eventually were 12 members enjoyed the Fire fighters part, rushing to get to the buildings, some like Princess on the Fire Engines and the tight rope to get everyone to safety, then to swoop down on the flying fox in the grand finale.
+All 12 team members enjoyed the fire fighters part, rushing to get to the buildings, some on the fire engines and the tight rope to get everyone to safety, then to swoop down on the flying fox in the grand finale.

-Apart from the show Princess while she did not have a partner was very involved in rearing babies, she helped when they needed rearing, she helped to show them how to feed themselves.
+Apart from the show, Princess, who did not have a partner, was very involved in rearing babies.
+She helped when they needed rearing, and helped to show them how to feed themselves.
 While she was mostly keen on the Alexandrine babies, she would also help out with Indian Ring Necks and Eclectus and one of the Baby Macaws.

-Princess never had a cage, she had a stand and her very special PINK nest box with her name on the top, and a pink feather boa around it ( Till it fell apart) for 20 years she shared my bedroom and not once did she ever go to the toilet in the house, always waiting to go outside to go to the toilet.
+Princess never had a cage.
+She had a stand and her very special PINK nest box with her name on the top, and a pink feather boa around it until it fell apart.
+For 20 years she shared my bedroom and not once did she ever go to the toilet in the house, always waiting to go outside to go to the toilet.
 While she didn’t really talk she did wolf whistle and had the sweetest “Hello”.

-She was devoted to me and scared most of the staff , she was bossy.
+She was devoted to me and scared most of the staff as she was bossy.

 -